day8/re-frame/docs/Flows.md

 Now, is this a good idea?
 After all, we might consider the area known, as long as we know the width and length.
 Maybe we should do no cleanup, and keep the value, even when `:live?` returns false.
 In that case, our `:cleanup` function would simply be: `:cleanup (fn [db _] db)`.

-The point is, *you* decide when the signal lives or dies, not React.
+The point is, *you* express when the signal lives or dies, not your render tree.

 #### Init